JavierDega/pip/README.md

 This project almost got stale for a while, specially given I had to spend a lot of time dealing with compilation and dev issues to keep the library working for Linux and Windows (The fixed point library it uses is written in Rust with C bindings, and theres other dependencies); Regardless, after over 2 years of development, it works and runs as intended.
 Its compiled with clang on all operating systems and IDEs, to keep the workflow easier.
 It is quite simple and should provide a good introduction point for newbies wanting to learn about game physics or those that want to implement third party code to deal with simple collisions into their game.

+The library is distributed as a static .lib

 - It simulates Circle, Capsule, and OrientedBox collisions, using newtonian physics and impulse based collision response.
 - It uses a static / kinetic friction model to bring objects to sleep
 - It uses dynamic quad trees as a space subdivision scheme to avoid (o)N^2 complexity scaling (Things getting exponentially slower with more rigidbodies)